zszlly/NoTest/README.md

 3. copy the json properties file and built jar file "\<project folder\>/build/libs/no-test.jar" into the host where your program running at.

+4. run demo program in first terminal at the host like:

+        java -cp "no-test.jar" com.github.zszlly.DummyMain

-4. run `jps` to get your java program pid
+5. run `jps` to get your java program pid in second terminal.

-5. run command:
+6. run command in second terminal:

-        java -DrecordMethod=<your configuration file path> -DcaseSavingPath=<the path where recorded files will be saved to> -jar no-test.jar <your process PID>
+        java -Xbootclasspath/a:$JAVA_HOME/lib/tools.jar -DrecordMethod=<your configuration file path> -DcaseSavingPath=<the path where recorded files will be saved to> -jar no-test.jar <your process PID>

+7. return to first terminal and press any key to continue the demo program.

-6. then you can find the latest 10 method calls for which you filled in your configuration.
+8. you will find the latest 10 method calls for which you filled in your configuration.

 #### Playback